bschaatsbergen/terraformbyexample/content/posts/providers.md

 ### Using the provider block

 Every provider has a configuration block that is used to configure the provider.
-It's common to create a `provider.tf` file to manage this configuration.

 ```terraform
 provider "aws" {